 Drug or alcohol abuse and addiction is often fuel by a wide variety of negative and paralyzing emotions and states of mind—fear, hatred, loneliness, despair, self-loathing, self-blame, low self-confidence and a sense of isolation, among others.
 The sad thing is, a person’s addiction is defeating and destructive; despite the fact that they might be trying to alleviate these things on their own, these futile attempts at self-medication are actually harming them and further perpetuating and amplifying the very problems that plagued them in the first place.

 There are generally few risks associated with CBT, however, this is not to say that it will not in some cases be hard.
-CBT can at times be very emotionally rigorous and even physically draining.
+A cognitive behavioral therapy program can, at times, be very emotionally rigorous and even physically draining.
 Within your therapy sessions, you might encounter certain things that might make you uncomfortable or you might encounter a strong emotional response—certain memories or realizations might elicit anger or even cause you to cry.
 Though your first impulse might be to push these things inside you and ignore them, it is important to remember that if you leave these things unrecognized and unchecked, they might continue to fester and sabotage any positive growth that you’ve obtained.

 Our main focus during your sessions will be to pinpoint any negative thought patterns that might have become ingrained within the way you think.
 Sometimes you might not even realize this, which is why your therapist is trained in a variety of ways to help you examine your life and the thoughts and behaviors that can illuminate this.
 CBT relies on the principle that many of these damaging and negative patterns and responses are learned, thus it also relies on the notion that you can essentially unlearn them and replace them with healthier ones that can become foundational to your success.

-While you’re engaged in CBT, you might have homework between your sessions.
-Therapy takes work, and this provides you with an opportunity to let what you’ve learned resonate deeper—one way of doing this might be by keeping a journal to chronicle the changes that you encounter within your thoughts, perspectives and behaviors.
+While you’re engaged in a cognitive behavioral therapy program, you might have homework between your sessions.
+Therapy takes work, and this provides you with an opportunity to let what you’ve learned resonate deeper—one way of doing this might be by keeping a journal to chronicle the changes that you encounter within your thoughts, perspectives, and behaviors.

 Research illustrates that CBT is also widely successful at treating numerous co-occurring disorders that often precede, exacerbate or result from an addiction, including post-traumatic stress disorder (PTSD), bipolar disorder, depression and anxiety, among others.
 When one contends with these things in addition to their addiction, it is crucial to remember that they too must be treated.
 Contrary to what some people may mistakenly think, waiting to treat these conditions until after recovery is achieved is highly counterproductive and can lessen a person’s chances of being able to obtain that sobriety and lasting recovery.